 The quantity of a student's progress is measured by the Cumulative Completion Rate (hours earned divided by hours attempted).
 Students are required to complete 2/3 of attempted hours while at Columbia College.
 Students who receive an I (Incomplete), F (Failing), W (Withdrawing) or WE (Excused Withdrawal) for a course in a semester or session will have those courses included in the cumulative attempted hours (for definition of grades please see Academic Policies, Regulations, and Procedures).
-The Cumulative Completion

-Rate is calculated in December and May to determine eligibility for financial aid for the following term.
 All courses are included in the Cumulative Completion Rate calculated.
 Please note the following:

-Repeated courses add total hours attempted but not hours completed; the grade is simply replaced.
+- Repeated courses add total hours attempted but not hours completed; the grade is simply replaced.
 The new grade is included in the cumulative GPA calculation, which is considered when progress is again checked; therefore the repeated course is included in both qualitative and quantitative calculations.

-Withdrawals, including excused withdrawals, count toward hours attempted for the Cumulative Completion Rate as well as cumulative GPA.

-Remedial, Enrichment and English as a Second Language courses count toward the Cumulative Completion Rate as well as cumulative GPA.

-Audit and Pass/Fail courses counts toward the Cumulative Completion Rate.

-Transfer credit (including credit received during consortium study) does not count toward the calculation of cumulative attempted semester hours and cumulative completed semester hours.
-Transfer credit does not count toward the Cumulative Completion Rate.
+Federal regulation allows for financial aid to pay for one retake of any previously passed course. - Withdrawals, including excused withdrawals, count toward hours attempted for the Cumulative Completion Rate as well as cumulative GPA. - Remedial, Enrichment and English as a Second Language courses count toward the Cumulative Completion Rate as well as cumulative GPA. - Audit and Pass/Fail courses counts toward the Cumulative Completion Rate. - Transfer credit (including credit received during consortium study) does not count toward the calculation of cumulative attempted semester hours and cumulative completed semester hours.
+Transfer credit will count toward the Cumulative Completion Rate.
 Transfer credit does not count in the calculation of GPA or toward Maximum Time Frame Measure.